AleksandrOrloff/Digital_Logic_Analyzer_STM32F407_for_PulseView/README.md

 ## How to use

-1. Plug your board to host by USB-cable.
+1. Plug your board to the host by USB-cable.
 2. Launch the PulseView and click **Connect to device**.
 3. Choose the driver and interface in the pop-up window as shown in the picture:
 ![picture](./pic/connect.png)